jeff-hykin/silver_spectacle/README.md

 `pip install silver_spectacle`

-Then inside a python file (or the commandline)
+Then inside a python file (or python repl)
 ```python
 import silver_spectacle as ss